Samagra-Development/Samagra-Website/src/pages/blog/2026-06-11-from-organising-a-college-case-competition-to-the-india-ai-summit-in-7-months.md

 ## I Thought I Had Time

-I joined Samagra in August 2025, and for the first few weeks, everything felt new.
+I joined [Samagra ](https://samagragovernance.in/)in August 2025, and for the first few weeks, everything felt new.
 The people, the language of policy, the way decisions moved through the system.
-I was still learning names, still trying to follow conversations in meetings, and then Googling acronyms afterwards.
+I was still learning names, still trying to follow conversations in meetings, and then Googling acronyms afterwards

 Before this, the biggest thing I had organised was a college-level case competition involving 1,000 teams, and at the time, that is what “scale” meant to me.
 Little did I know that scale could be an entirely different concept.

 I came into this system thinking I’d have time to settle in.
 However, that lasted about two months.

 In the first week of October, my team sat down for a quarterly strategy discussion.
 It was just us in a room, with a board on the wall where we were laying out priorities for the next few months.
-And somewhere in that discussion, it became clear that Odisha would be hosting the Regional AI  Summit on the 19th and 20th of December as a precursor to the India AI Summit happening in Delhi from the 16th to 20th of February.
+And somewhere in that discussion, it became clear that Odisha would be hosting the [Regional AI  Summit ](https://www.google.com/search?q=odisha+ai+summit&oq=odisha+ai+summit&gs_lcrp=EgZjaHJvbWUqBggAEEUYOzIGCAAQRRg7MggIARAAGBYYHjIICAIQABgWGB4yCAgDEAAYFhgeMggIBBAAGBYYHjIGCAUQRRg8MgYIBhBFGDwyBggHEEUYPNIBCDQ1OTBqMGo0qAIAsAIA&sourceid=chrome&ie=UTF-8)on the 19th and 20th of December as a precursor to the[ India AI Impact Summit](https://impact.indiaai.gov.in/) happening in Delhi from the 16th to 20th of February.
 This was going to be one of seven such official pre-events held across the country.

 And it was going to be my workstream.